JoelKessler/PyGEDAI/README.md

 ## What GEDAI Does

 GEDAI (Generalized Eigenvalue De-Artifacting Instrument) is an unsupervised, theoretically grounded denoiser for heavily contaminated EEG.
-It contrasts each epoch’s covariance with a physics-based forward model (leadfield), retaining only components that behave like genuine neural activity—no clean calibration data or manual supervision required.
+It contrasts each epoch’s covariance with a physics-based forward model (leadfield), retaining only components that behave like genuine neural activity, no clean calibration data or manual supervision required.

 **Core mechanism:** A generalized eigenvalue decomposition (GEVD) compares the data covariance (`dataCOV`) with a leadfield-derived reference covariance (`refCOV`).
 Components aligned with the brain subspace are kept; orthogonal components are treated as artifacts.
 The Signal & Noise Subspace Alignment Index (SENSAI) automatically selects the optimal rejection threshold.
 See [Ros et al., 2025](https://doi.org/10.1101/2025.10.04.680449) for full details.